purton-tech/barricade/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/authnproxy/authnproxy?style=plastic)

-**Authn Proxy** is a docker container that implements logon and registration using your database.
-It's aim is to implement all authentication best practices with minimal integration for your application.
+**Authn Proxy** is a docker container that implements logon and registration forms for your application.
+It's aim is to implement all authentication best practices with minimal integration.

 ## Features